ludios/npm-hax/README.md

 [![NPM version][npm-image]][npm-url]

-A replacement for the npm binary that lets you blacklist dependencies at any depth in your dependency tree.
-I was motivated to write this after finding four different versions of `request` in my dependency tree, which was noticeably slowing down my program's startup.
+`npm-hax` is a replacement for the npm binary that lets you blacklist dependencies at any depth in your dependency tree.
+I was motivated to write this after finding four different versions of [request](https://github.com/request/request) in my dependency tree, which was noticeably slowing down my program's startup.

-Don't use this unless you really know what you're doing.
+Don't use this unless you know what you're doing.
 It's probably better to submit pull requests bumping minor versions or changing them to lock to major versions.